Gin Craze

 Gin Lane by William Hogarth, 1751; it depicts what was by then considered a "drug crisis".

+A satirical print on marriage from 1751; the husband wears a padlock on his neck marked 'Wedlock,' and his wife drinks a large glass of gin.

-The Gin Craze was a period in the first half of the 18th century when the consumption of gin increased rapidly in Great Britain, especially in London.
-Daniel Defoe commented: "the Distillers have found out a way to hit the palate of the Poor, by their new fashion'd compound Waters called Geneva, so that the common People seem not to value the French-brandy as usual, and even not to desire it".
+In the first half of the 18th century, the consumption of gin increased rapidly in Great Britain, especially in London.
+This so-called Gin Craze was the result of legislation that encouraged domestic gin production and restricted brandy imports.
+As gin production and consumption spread, public drunkenness and alcoholism became major public concerns.

-Parliament passed five major Acts, in 1729, 1736, 1743, 1747 and 1751, designed to control the consumption of gin.
-Though many similar drinks were available and alcohol consumption was considerable at all levels of society, gin caused the greatest public concern.
-Although it is commonly thought gin or Jenever was the particular drink that became popular, at that time the word "gin" was also used as a general term for drinks distilled from grain.
+Parliament passed five major acts, in 1729, 1736, 1743, 1747 and 1751, designed to control the consumption of gin.
+By 1757, increasingly restrictive licensing requirements and the rising price of grain had brought the Gin Craze to an end.

-Increased consumption of gin
+Causes

 Gin was popularised in England following the accession of William of Orange in 1688.
 Gin provided an alternative to French brandy at a time of both political and religious conflict between Britain and France.
 Between 1689 and 1697, the Government passed a range of legislation aimed at restricting brandy imports and encouraging gin production.
 Most importantly, the monopoly of the London Guild of Distillers was broken in 1690, thereby opening up the market in gin distillation.
 The production and consumption of English gin, which was then popular among politicians and even Queen Anne, was encouraged by the government.
 This encouragement was shown in the reduced taxes on the distillation of spirits.
 No licenses were needed to make spirits and distillers could have smaller, simpler workshops than brewers, who were required to serve food and provide shelter for patrons.